Toyota Prius: Prius Plug-in Hybrid

+The production version was unveiled at the September 2011 Frankfurt Motor Show.
+Deliveries began in Japan in late January 2012, followed by a limited roll-out in the U.S. in late February.
+Deliveries began in Europe in June 2012 and in the UK in August 2012.

 Prius Prime

 The second generation of the plug-in hybrid version of the Prius, called Toyota Prius Prime in the U.S. and Prius PHV in Japan, was developed in parallel with the standard fourth generation Prius model (XW50) released in December 2015.
 The model was released to retail customers in the U.S. in November 2016, followed by Japan in February 2017.
-In the American market, unlike the first generation model, the Prius Prime will be available in all 50 states.
-Cumulative global sales of both Prius plug-in generations totaled 79,300 units at the end of January 2017.
-The U.S. is the top selling market, with 46,133 units sold since inception through January 2017, of which, 3,788 units are second generation Prius Prime cars.
+In the American market, unlike the first generation model, the Prius Prime is available in all 50 states.